codehub-kirans/team-health-check/README.md

 # Team Health Check

-Team (Squad) health check web application allows for rapid measurement and visualization of how Agile teams are doing in terms of tech health, team health, and product health.
-It uses a set of predefined questions or statements from different categories, such as collaboration, value, fun, learning, etc., and asks team members to rate them according to a simple traffic light scale (green for good, yellow for ok, red for bad).
-The results are then aggregated and displayed in a multi-team-level visualization, so that patterns and trends can be observed and addressed.
-The main purpose of this model is to help teams build up self-awareness about what’s working and what’s not, and to identify improvement opportunities.
+Team (Squad) health check web application is a tool for quick assessment and visualization of how Agile teams perform in three aspects: tech health, team health, and product health.
+It uses a set of behaviour anchors on relevant themes for a high performing team to discuss and capture sentiment.
+For each question or theme, the team/squad discusses if they are closer to “awesome” or closer to “bad”, which colour to choose for that indicator, and what the trend is (stable, improving, or getting worse).
+For example, the theme "can we release easily?" might elicit responses of "our releases are good/meh/bad" i.e. green, amber and red, the colours of a traffic light.

+<span style="color:green;">**GREEN**</span>: Things are going very well.
+Although this does not mean that everything is perfect the team or squad is satisfied and does not see much space for improvement.
+<span style="color: #ffcc00;">**AMBER**</span>: There are some problems that need to be solved.
+However, it is not a disaster.
+<span style="color: red;">**RED**</span>: There is a lot going wrong.
+Improvements are urgently needed.

+The main purpose of this model is to help teams build up self-awareness about what's working and what's not, and to identify improvement opportunities.
 It also provides leaders with a way to support, not judge, teams.
+TThe app gathers feedback from everyone in real time and calculates the results.
+The results are displayed in a multi-team-level visualization, so that patterns and trends can be observed and addressed.
+The app can also keep a track of the squads progress over time without the need for manual collation.

 <p align="center">
   <img alt="Team Dashboard" src="https://github.com/codehub-kirans/team-health-check/blob/main/static/dashboard-example.png?raw=true">